 - Measure the impact of programs and initiatives on partner performance

 - Increase accountability of partner managers for their partner’s performance

 Potential and performance

 There is a difference between partner potential and partner performance.
-A partner with $50 million in total revenues and $5 million in sales of your product is very different than a $500 million partner that also sells $5 million of your products.
-The potential for more sales is probably better in the large partner, but the performance of the small partner is better — they are more aligned to you and your product.
+A partner with $50 million in total revenues and $5 million in sales of your product is very different from a $500 million partner selling $5 million of your products.
+The potential for more sales is probably better in the large partner, but the performance of the small partner is better — they are more aligned with you and your product.